 Posts tagged "acquisitions"

-Explore a recently acquired item from our Jewish Salonica Postcard Collection.
+Explore a recently acquired item from our new Jewish Salonica Postcard Collection.

 We are very pleased to announce the recent acquisition of the first comprehensive treatise ever published about the illustration technique of woodcut: Jean Michel Papillon.
 Traité historique et pratique de la Gravure en bois.
 2 vols.
 (Pierre Guillaume Simon, 1766).
 Papillon’s manual is particularly remarkable for including a fully illustrated step-by-step depiction of the sixteenth-century technique of chiaroscuro.